kiranmak/draft-km-doc/draft-kmak-intarea-energygrid.md

   * if DER energy source is renewable it reduces cost of decreasing consumption from main supplier.

+IEEE-1547-2018 describes connection and inter-operability interface between bulk power utility and a DER.
+It is a technology agnostic specification, however, mandates a communication interface to exchange operations, capabilities and requirements between EPS and DER.

+TODO: add examples.

 ### Requirements and Challenges

-The communication between DER to end-units (inverters, batteries) is of type operations and control functions. i.e. a controlling entity will control DER in local geographies and end-units on customer premises.
-It executes commands that will cause switching of power-source in either direction and regularly read sensors.

-Connecting different types of DERs to the grids leads to a large-scale single deplyoment.
-Some of the challenges arising due to this are:
+Connecting different types of DERs to the grids leads to a large-scale single deplyoment requiring explicit resource co-ordination.

-- A partial knowledge about any energy resource or requirement may result in the instability of the voltage profile.
-- There is a need to redesign systems for 2 way communications in which different DERs will let smrt-grid operator know about available power and its demand requirement
+TODO:

 ## Substation Automation System